gkausthubha/Blood-Donation-DB/README.md

 An Entity-Relationship Diagram (ERD) is also provided in the repository to illustrate the database structure and relationships between the tables.

+**Sample Query File**

+A Sample Query File is included in the repository to demonstrate how the database works.
+The file contains example queries that show how to retrieve and manipulate data within the Blood Donation Database.

 **Future Enhancements**

 -Frontend Integration: Develop a user-friendly interface for easier data input and retrieval.